awslabs/lambda-streams-to-firehose/README.md

 # Configuration

+This Lambda functions can map stream sources to Kinesis Firehose Delivery Streams in a few different ways (listed in order of preference):
+* Manually specified configuration (see [index.js:63](index.js#L63))
+* A DynamoDB stream naming convention to determine which Delivery Stream to forward to
+* An Kinesis Stream Tagging convention
+* (Optionally) A default delivery stream.

+## Using the Default Delivery Stream
+In order to make sure that data will always be accepted by a Kinesis Firehose Delivery Stream this Lambda function can fail back to a default Delivery Stream if no manual configuration or other lookup has results.

+This can be particularly helpful when developing and testing the integration of new data sources.
+In such cases you could have use the Default Delivery Stream to forward data to an S3 bucket with a one day retention period as specified in an [S3 Lifecycle Policy](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html).

+The Default Delivery Stream is enabled by default in the Lambda function, however to use it there should be a Kinesis Firehose with a matching name.
+You can use the [createDefaultDeliveryStream.sh](createDefaultDeliveryStream.sh) script to orchestrate its creation.

+*Note: We recommend the usage of default delivery streams only for non-production workloads.
+They can be disabled by setting ```USE_DEFAULT_DELIVERY_STREAMS = false``` (see [index.js:61](index.js#L61))*

-This AWS Lambda function uses either Tag information from Amazon Kinesis Stream, or a convention to determine which Delivery Stream to forward to.
-If Amazon Kinesis Streams are the source, the Delivery Stream can have any name, and to Tags are used to specify the Delivery Stream target.
+## Specifying a Delivery Stream for a Kinesis Stream Source
+If Amazon Kinesis Streams are the source, the Delivery Stream can be specified in configuration or tags can be used to specify the Delivery Stream target.
 To Tag the Stream for Amazon Kinesis Firehose Delivery simply run the ```tagKinesisStream.sh``` script:

 ```
 tagStream.sh <My Kinesis Stream> <My Firehose Delivery Stream> <region>
+where
 	<My Kinesis Stream> - The Amazon Kinesis Stream for which an event source has been created to the Forwarder Lambda function
 	<My Firehose Delivery Stream> - The Amazon Kinesis Firehose Delivery Stream which you've configured to deliver to the required destination
 	<region> - The region in which the Kinesis Stream & Firehose Delivery Stream have been created.
 Today only single region operation is permitted